AI-powered low-code platforms: Benefits and use cases

 • Automated decision support: AI-driven workflows can prioritize tasks, manage exceptions, and offer alerts based on real-time data, improving operations.

-• Improve customization: Businesses can fine-tune AI models to address specific challenges, whether improving logistics or personalizing customer interactions.
+• Improve customization: Businesses can fine-tune AI models to address specific challenges like improving logistics or personalizing customer interactions.

 Flexibility and scalability